edgarvalcarcel/Restore/README.md

-﻿﻿## reStore Solution for React, Redux, C#, ASP .NET Core Project for a Store of Products
+﻿﻿## reStore Solution with React, Redux, C#, ASP .NET Core Project for a Store of Products
 ## Technologies

 The project contains the following technology: